-This recipe makes two raw 10 inch pie crusts or one large cobbler crust
+This recipe makes two raw 10 inch pie shells or one large cobbler shell

 4 cups all-purpose flour

 1 teaspoon salt

 1. Add salt to flour in mixing bowl and stir to mix.

 2. Add the shortening, and use a pastry cutter to chop the dough to the consistency of coarse cornmeal.

 3. Ina separate bowl, beat the egg, add the vinegar and the water.
 Stir together.

 4. Slowly pour the liquid over the flour mixture tossing lightly with fork to combine.
 Do not over mix.

 5. Divide dough into half.
 Shape each half into a ball.
 Wrap in plastic wrap and chill for 15 minutes.

 6. Roll out each ball of dough on a floured surface.